Fannon/mobo/ROADMAP.md

          Problem: $inject keyword may not be uses more than once, since keynames have to be unique!
  * TODO: Custom smw_display templates, each having its own file (so they won't get overwritten by an update)
  * TODO: Replace Template Engine (http://paularmstrong.github.io/swig/ ?)
+ * TODO: importHelper could support "intelligent" data cleaning, always applying Trim, but also making arrays to sets if the Schema declares so

 ## DISCUSSION
  * TODO: Current values from namespace behaviour: smw property doesn't include the namespace in the property declaration